Horacio Serpa: Peace negotiator

-During his time as congressman, Serpa was always assisting and representing the government in conflicts between worker unions, social conflicts and the government mainly in the Santander Department where he had his political niche.
+During his time as congressman, Serpa was always assisting and representing the government in conflicts between worker unions, social conflicts and the government, mainly in the Santander Department where he had his political niche.
 Serpa has always been in favor of a peacefully negotiated solution.
 During the government of Belisario Betancur, Serpa was invited to be a negotiator between the ELN guerrillas and was part of numerous peace commissions that never achieved successful results.

-During the government of Virgilio Barco, Serpa was appointed Minister of Government in which he collaborated in setting a demobilization timetable for the EPL, the PRT and the Quintín Lame Movement.
+During the government of Virgilio Barco, Serpa was appointed Minister of Government, in which he collaborated in setting a demobilization timetable for the EPL, the PRT and the Quintín Lame Movement.
 In 1992 under the government of César Gaviria Serpa led the failed negotiation attempts with the ELN guerrillas in Tlaxcala, Mexico.

 During the government of Samper, Serpa intended to negotiate with the FARC guerrillas.
 The group asked for the demilitarization of La Uribe, Meta, a region in central Colombia, but were unsuccessful.
-Serpa opposed the CONVIVIR groups created by Fernando Botero, a group of self-defense groups intended to improve security in areas were the government couldn't reach.
-Despite his opposition the plan of the CONVIVIR was approved.
+Serpa opposed the CONVIVIR groups created by Fernando Botero, a group of self-defense groups intended to improve security in areas where the government couldn't reach.
+Despite his opposition, the plan of the CONVIVIR was approved.
 He then traveled to Bonn, Germany, where the Colombian government and local government of Bonn were again trying to negotiate with the ELN guerrillas, but these peace talks also failed.